Build beautiful dashboards with KQL

 Take a look at a sample SquaredUp dashboard, made completely with KQL:

-SquaredUp dashboards aren’t done just yet.
-In addition to the dashboards you can create with KQL, you can also plot your platform metrics, view cost information, and connect to any external tools using APIs.
+In addition to the dashboards you can create with KQL, you can also plot your platform metrics, view cost information, and connect to a range of 100+ external tools.
 Here’s an example of a comprehensive dashboard for an application from multiple aspects: